M84 camouflage pattern

 The use of spots creates a "dithering" effect, which eliminates hard boundaries between the different colors in much the same way the squares in the newest digital camouflage patterns do.
 The pattern is designed for use in temperate woodland terrain.

 It has been adapted with a desert camouflage variant by varying the colors.
-It has since been replaced by M/11.
+It has since mostely been replaced by M/11.

 History

 In the early 1970s the Danish Defence was looking for a replacement for the olive-grey M/58 combat uniform, with the German Flecktarn chosen as basis for the new camouflage.
 In 1978, the T/78 was presented, though it was never adopted but it eventually evolved into the M/84 pattern in 1984, hence the name — Model 1984.
 The name was also adopted for the uniform system which utilized the camouflage.
 The M/84 saw wider use, when given to the Baltic countries as military support.

 In 1999, members of the SHIRBRIG were issued a desert version M/84, during the UN mission in Ethiopia and Eritrea.
 The desert was further improved into the M/01 in 2001 for Danish troops in Afghanistan.
 In 2012, Danish Defence announced it would replace the M/84 and M/01 with MultiCam, dubbed M/11.